shoaib-a-khan/Garbled-Computation-2.0/README.md

 And viola!
 The magic starts to happen =)

 ## Output
-You can see the exection trace and the eventual output of fault tree analysis on the two terminals.
+You can see the exection trace and the eventual output of privacy preserving fault tree analysis on the two terminals.
 Alice's view on terminal 1 and Bob's view on terminal 2.
 Adding the final two values output by Alice and Bob will give the actual ouptput of the circuit evaluation.

 ## Acknowledgement and Disclaimer
 Part of this work was made possible by the NPRP award NPRP X-063-1-014 from the Qatar National Research Fund (a member of The Qatar Foundation).
 The statements made herein are solely the responsibility of the authors.